Celestial Fury: How the Solar Storm Auroras (G4) Are Shaping Better Earth’s Tech and Beauty.

 In Image: Capturing the Intensity of the Recent Solar Storm’s Light Show

-The uncommon “double” X-class solar flare that caused the geomagnetic storm that slammed Earth is one of the strongest in almost twenty years.
-An outburst from the phenomenon started the storm.
-This tremendous geomagnetic disturbance has been classified as a severe G4 storm, and it is a component of the increasing solar activity that is occurring as the sun nears the apex of its 11-year activity cycle (livescience.com).
+Geomagnetic storm strength is measured on a G-scale, where G5 represents the strongest storm.
+The uncommon “double” X-class solar flare which caused the geomagnetic storm that struck Earth is one of the strongest in almost twenty years.
+From this whole thing that generated the storm.
+This huge geomagnetic upset has been classified as a severe G4 storm, and it is indicative of the increasing solar activity that is occurring as the sun approaches the peak of its 11-year activity cycle (livescience.com).

 Solar Storm Auroras